SvenVD/rpisurv/README.md

 To start the screen without rebooting, run `cd /usr/local/bin/rpisurv`; python surveillance.py

 On a raspberry pi 3 it seems the default overscan settings are not good.
-If full screen is not used, if you have an unused bar in the bottom.
-Try to set disable_overscan to 1 in /boot/config.txt
+If full screen is not used, if you have an unused bar in the bottom -> try to set disable_overscan to 1 in /boot/config.txt